wilhmhkm/wilhmhkm/README.md

 If a process can be measured, I’ll likely try to optimize it.

 My main tools are Microsoft Excel, SQL, Power BI, Tableau, and Python.
-My favorite productivity tools are Jira and Confluence.
+My favorite productivity tools are Jira, Confluence, and Todoist.

 I'm currently building portfolio projects and strengthening my analytical skills as I work toward securing a full-time data analyst role.